Lee Silverman voice treatment: Background

-Dr. Lorraine Ramig started Parkinson's Disease rehabilitation research in 1983 while serving as Assistant Professor on tenure track in the Department of Speech, Language and Hearing Science at the University of Colorado-Boulder.
+Dr. Lorraine Ramig started Parkinson's Disease rehabilitation research in 1983 while serving as assistant professor on tenure track in the Department of Speech, Language and Hearing Science at the University of Colorado-Boulder.
 Dr. Ramig was approached by colleague Dr. Wilbur Gould who requested her assistance in treating a friend, Mrs. Lee Silverman.
 The Voice Treatment consisted of four weeks of rigorous therapy, entailing four one-hour sessions per week, with the goal of increasing patient's voice and speech abilities.
 Dr. Ramig officially founded the Lee Silverman Voice Treatment program LSVT Global in 1985 in honor of the first patient who died before research was officially published and recognized as a medical discovery.

 The foundation defines the processes of LSVT LOUD treatment with specific clinical exercises in speech therapy.
 The initial design of the project included "medical care, physical therapy, occupational therapy, speech therapy, family support, nutrition and recreation," according to Dr. Ramig, but Silverman's family challenged Ramig to create a design based only on speech so they could communicate with her better.

 Process of treatment

 The treatment is delivered during hour-long sessions with a speech-language pathologist, given four times a week for four weeks.
-These sessions stress the idea of "thinking loud in order to speak loud" and uses exaggerated motions and behaviors.
+These sessions stress the idea of "thinking loud in order to speak loud" and use exaggerated motions and behaviors.
 Through video documentation, the patient's loudness is measured through a series of voice exercises using a decibel sound meter.
 In the two videos cited, both patients were asked to take a breath and say "Ahh" as long as they can.
 Targeting the vocal chords is a way of expanding the patient's capability of speaking more fluently despite the conditions of Parkinson's.
 In one video, the patient says "Ahh" in many scales (ascending and descaling), then goes on to functional phrases, and finally phrases that answer questions such as "I'm fine".